akshat3144/handwriting_autocomplete_system/README.md

 # ✍️ Handwriting Autocomplete System

 A deep learning–based system for **predicting and auto-completing handwriting** in real time.
-The system captures handwritten text images, recognizes the text via OCR, predicts the next word using a language model, and (optionally) renders it in the user's handwriting style.
+The system captures handwritten text images, recognizes the text via OCR, predicts the next word using a language model, and renders it in the user's handwriting style.

 ---